tanvirasifkhan/covid-vaccine-registration-app/README.md

 Otherwise there will be a confliction and email notifications will not be sent properly.

 ### STEP #5:  Running Background Queue and Schedule Work
-Follow the instruction for running background workers
+Follow the instruction for running background workers.
+Check the Laravel `routes/console.php` file.
+Email notification sending is scheduled at `21:00` for the previous day of the scheduled date.
+Change status to `vaccinated` task is scheduled at `01:00` just after the day of the actual scheduled date.

 **For Background Queue Work Run**